jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 ## Background

 * The United States wastes roughly 40 percent of its food - the equivalent of about $165 billion per year.
-Food is wasted at every point along the food chain: on farms and fishing boats; during processing and distribution; in retail stores and restaurants; at home; and after it enters our trash cans.3 Of the estimated 133 billion pounds of food that goes to waste every year, much of it is perfectly edible and nutritious.
+Food is wasted at every point along the food chain: on farms and fishing boats; during processing and distribution; in retail stores and restaurants; at home; and after it enters our trash cans.
+Of the estimated 133 billion pounds of food that goes to waste every year, much of it is perfectly edible and nutritious.
 * USDA's Economic Research Service (ERS) defines food waste as "the component of food loss that occurs when an edible item goes unconsumed, as in food discarded by retailers due to color or appearance and plate waste by consumers
 * In the US, an average family of four wastes 1,160 pounds of food annually, (about 25 percent of the food they buy), costing them $1,365 to $2,275 per year.
 In terms of total mass, fresh fruits and vegetables account for the largest losses at the consumer level (28 percent), followed by dairy (17 percent), meat (12 percent) and seafood (33 percent).
 Major contributors to household food waste include:
 * Food Spoilage - About two-thirds of food waste at home is due to food not being used before it goes bad.
 Food spoilage at home occurs due to improper storage, lack of visibility in refrigerators, partially used ingredients and misjudged food needs.